SoftwareAG/nyoka/README.md

 ## Installation

-You can install nyoka from GitHub with:
+You can install nyoka using:

 ```
-pip install --user --upgrade git+https://github.com/nyoka-pmml/nyoka.git
+pip install nyoka
 ```

 ## Usage